 Dr. Kilgore, Professor and Chair of Obstetrics and Gynecology, graduated from the University of Tennessee and the UT Health Science Center.
 He completed residency in obstetrics and gynecology and a fellowship in gynecologic oncology at the University of Alabama in Birmingham.
 Formerly professor and endowed chair at UAB, Dr. Kilgore joined UTGSM faculty in 2010.

-Dr. McConville, Instructor of Anesthesiology, is a graduate of Yale University, New Haven, Connecticut, and Tulane School of Medicine, New Orleans, Louisiana.
+Dr. McConville, Assistant Professor of Anesthesiology and Program Director of the Anesthesiology residency program, is a graduate of Yale University, New Haven, Connecticut, and Tulane School of Medicine, New Orleans, Louisiana.
 He completed his anesthesiology residency at the UT Graduate School of Medicine and a fellowship in obstetrical anesthesiology at Wake Forest.
-In 2010, he joined UTGSM faculty and earned a departmental teaching award.
+In 2010, he joined UTGSM faculty and earned a departmental teaching award in 2011.